essential-randomness/essential-random/src/content/faqs/splitting-your-time.md

 ---
 title: How are you splitting your time these days?
-What am I buying with my support?
+What am I supporting?
 order: 100
 ---

-As my [projects page](/projects) hopefully conveys, I work on an eclectic variety of projects mainly focused in these areas:
+As my [projects page](/projects) hopefully conveys, I work on an ecle

-- "A more fun, more social web" for fandom and beyond
-- Internet freedom and open source development
-- Accessible technical education for underrepresented communities

-These days (late 2023), I'm proritizing the following projects:
+These days (early 2024), I'm proritizing the following projects:

 1. **Shipping FujoGuide Volume 0:** not only [a succesful Kickstarter](https://www.kickstarter.com/projects/essential-randomness/the-fujoshi-guide-to-web-development)